Cost of Care 2020

 How much does live-in care for couples cost?

-What additionals costs are there for a live in carer?
+What additional costs are there for a live-in carer?

 What is the average cost of a care home in the UK?

 Residential care costs an average of £29,250 per year for a care home, or £39,300 per year if nursing is required.
 However, the cost of private care homes with more comfortable amenities often exceeds £1500/week, which equates to more than £75000 per year.

 This means that live-in care fees compared to the cost of residential care can be particularly cost-effective for couples; allowing them to stay at home together and pay once for a live-in carer instead of twice for two residential places.

 Domiciliary care might be a better option when the care recipient can be left alone, with a carer on £15 an hour costing around £22,000 on a 28 hours a week basis.
 The annual average cost of a live-in caregiver is £44, 000 - £54,600 a year for full-time 1-to-1 care.

 This mean an approximate 24-hour live-in care cost in the UK of around £120-150/day.
 This can be reduced by having 6 days care per week or by family members coming to stay during holidays.
 These options are not typically available as way to reduce care home costs.

 Is live-in care cheaper than a care home?

 It depends on the care home as a council-funded home may be slightly less on a weekly basis, but have poor staffing ratios, whereas a more expensive care home may cost £2000/week.
 For £850-£1000/week, live-in care offers the best value for money in terms of dedicated time between the live-in carer and patient.

 At this more affordable cost of live-in care, your loved one can enjoy the services at their home with the added benefit of preservation of their independence and privacy.